5 Top Reasons You Should See a Vegan Nutritionist

 picture of Maya Bach a vegan registered dietitian nutritionist

 Maya Bach, MPH, RDN is a dietitian, and vegan who knows how overwhelming it can be to try to figure out “veganized” prenatal nutrition.
-She offers group counseling for vegans who are pregnant.
+She offers group counseling for vegans who are pregnant or trying to conceive.

 Vegan Kids Dietitian: Karla Moreno-Bryce MDA, RD, LD